 Who Can Sell Online Courses?

 You don’t need any specific qualifications to sell online courses.
 You might boost sales faster if you have a built-in audience, but you can also start from scratch.
-If you have the right tools and platform, your course can quickly gain traction among your target audience.
+If you have the and platform, your course can quickly gain traction among your target audience.

 Some subjects lend themselves better to online courses than others.
 However, you don’t have to think in terms of text-only instruction.
 If you incorporate video, audio, and other formats in your online course, you can create engaging content that helps your students visualize what you’re teaching and apply it to their own lives.